bronwencc/Module-5-Project/README.md

 This repository contains two folders (files and images) along with several files:

-* 17k-apple-app-store-strategy-games.zip is a compressed file of the dataset from https://www.kaggle.com/tristan581/17k-apple-app-store-strategy-games, created by Kaggle user Tristan
+* 17k-apple-app-store-strategy-games.zip is a compressed file of the [dataset from Kaggle](https://www.kaggle.com/tristan581/17k-apple-app-store-strategy-games), created by Kaggle user Tristan

 * appstore-games.csv is the unzipped file of the original dataset